pirapira/bamboo/README.md

 What would be difficult to implement?
 Maybe not much: one word in the storage to keep track where we are in the program, and some dataflow analysis to decide which variable should live in the storage.
+The ABI should be the common one while the method names should be piped into the program in a nice syntax.